-Eleven uncontrolled observational studies were identified which evaluated ICDs in people with HCM.65;132-141 All study populations included the ICDs implanted for primary and secondary prevention.
+Eleven uncontrolled observational studies were identified which evaluated ICDs in people with HCM. {Jayatilleke, 2004 1371 /id;Begley, 2003 1422 /id;Maron, 2000 2864 /id;Marin, 2006 2882 /id;Maron, 2007 303 /id;Przybylski, 2005 493 /id;Kaski, 2007 339 /id;Ten, 2005 1288 /id;Silka, 1993 2883 /id;Woo, 2007 293 /id;Cha, 2007 332 /id} All study populations included the ICDs implanted for primary and secondary prevention.
 In general, candidates for secondary prevention had survived a cardiac arrest or sustained spontaneous ventricular tachycardia resulting in haemodynamic compromise.
 Insertion for primary prevention was in cases thought to be at particularly high risk due to previous syncope, VT or adverse family history.
 Although ICDs were the intervention of interest, in five studies some of the devices also incorporated a dual chamber pacemaker.
 In addition, the majority of study participants were also on medication, suggesting the populations were predominantly symptomatic.

-Children and/or adolescents were the focus of the study population in three studies of ICDs,137-139 but in one study there was only three HCM cases in the study population, and in another, the device used at the time did not routinely allow reliable classification of reasons for discharge.
+Children and/or adolescents were the focus of the study population in three studies of ICDs,135-137 but in one study there was only three HCM cases in the study population, and in another, the device used at the time did not routinely allow reliable classification of reasons for discharge.
 These latter two studies were therefore excluded.

 Five studies appeared to report overlapping study populations.
-For example, the largest and most recent study by Maron et al included or appeared to include people from previous studies, namely, Maron et al, Jayatilleke et al, Marín et al and Woo et al.
+For example, the largest and most recent study by Maron et al included or appeared to include people from previous studies, namely, Maron et al, Jayatilleke et al, Marín et al{Marin, 2006 2882 /id} and Woo et al.

 In general, studies also varied slightly in how they measured outcomes, the number and nature of clinical indicators used for candidate selection and mean length of follow-up (range: 20-44 months).
 Studies also varied considerably in size and quality of analysis and reporting.
-The findings of few studies were adjusted for confounders when making comparisons and it was not always clear how those who were handled in analyses.
-Confidence intervals were not provided with some studies.
-In some studies outcomes were not assessed solely from retrieved data retrieved from the ICD - symptom reports or stressful/emotional circumstances were used to judge the appropriateness of ICD discharges.
+Few studies adjusted for confounders when making comparisons, and in those that did, it was not always clear how this was done from the analyses.
+Confidence intervals were not provided with findings in some studies.
+In some studies outcomes were not assessed solely from data retrieved from the ICD - symptom reports or stressful/emotional circumstances were also used to judge the appropriateness of ICD discharges.
 Only one study mentioned blind assessment of outcomes.